 - Syphilis should be considered as a differential in any patient present with cardiological or neurological symptoms – especially where the symptoms are unexplained

-It is only rarely seen – probably because many patients may end up being treated when they receive antibiotics for other indications and thus never knew they had syphilis.
+It is only rarely seen – possibly because many patients may end up being treated when they receive antibiotics for other indications and thus never knew they had syphilis.

 There is the appearance of gummas: